Robert N. Bellah: Nomination at Princeton

 In 1972 Carl Kaysen and Clifford Geertz nominated Robert Bellah as a candidate for a permanent faculty position at the Institute for Advanced Study (IAS).
 (Bellah was at the IAS as a temporary member for the academic year 1972–1973.)
 On January 15, 1973, at an IAS faculty meeting, the IAS faculty voted against Bellah by thirteen to eight with three abstentions.
 All of the mathematicians and half of the historians voted against the nomination.
 All of the physicists voted in favor of the nomination.
 After the vote, Kaysen said that he intended to recommend Bellah's nomination to the IAS's trustees despite the vote.
 The faculty members who voted against Bellah were outraged.
-The dispute became extremely acrimonious, but in April 1973 Bellah's eldest daughter died and he, in grief, withdrew from consideration.
+The dispute became extremely acrimonious, but in April 1973, Bellah's eldest daughter committed suicide and he, in grief, withdrew from consideration.

 Personal life

 Bellah was born in Altus, Oklahoma, on February 23, 1927.
 His father was a newspaper editor and publisher who committed suicide when Bellah was three years old.
 His mother Lillian moved the family to Los Angeles, where she had relatives.
 Bellah grew up in Los Angeles and attended Los Angeles High School, where he and his future wife, Melanie Hyman, were editors of the student newspaper.
-They got married in 1948 after she graduated from Stanford University, and he began studying at Harvard University after serving in the US Army.
+They married in 1948 after she graduated from Stanford University, and he began studying at Harvard University after serving in the US Army.
 Bellah's wife died in 2010.

-Bellah was briefly a communist during his student years at Harvard, as he recalled in 1977 in a letter to the New York Review of Books regarding McCarthyism at the university:

-Harvard's capitulation to McCarthyism is still being defended as a form of resistance to McCarthyism.
-An account of my experiences will, I believe, support [Sigmund] Diamond's and not [McGeorge] Bundy's interpretation of those years.

-I was a member of the Communist Party as a Harvard undergraduate from 1947 to 1949.
-During that period I was mainly involved in the John Reed Club, a recognized student organization concerned with the study of Marxism.
-In that connection, I might recount an incident that indicates that a difference between a public policy and a privacy policy at Harvard such as Diamond has suggested may already have begun in 1949.
-According to [Seymour Martin] Lipset: